-Work with Lights
+Work with Lights#

 When lighting for a large area, we have two main strategies to quickly and effectively light your scenario.
-With USD Explorer, you have the ability to directly light much as you would a real life scenario (individual lights) or we can also go for a more broad lighting scenario by allowing for natural light to flow into your scene.
+With the USD Explorer template, you have the ability to directly light much as you would a real life scenario (individual lights) or we can also go for a more broad lighting scenario by allowing for natural light to flow into your scene.
 In this guide, we’ll show you both options and how to combine them to provide the best lighting for your scenario.

 Let’s walk through an example using a very simple enclosed box, then show it applied to a much more realistic scenario.

-Default Lighting
+Default Lighting#

 Your default entry into a new Stage.